Binance Market Update (2022-06-15)

 Binance

-The global cryptocurrency market cap now stands at $0.87T, down by -9.15% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.91T, down by -5.39% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include UMA, OXT, and KNC, up by 15%, 6%, and 6%, respectively.
+Market outperformers include UMA, PEOPLE, and BAT, up by 21%, 16%, and 13%, respectively.

 Top stories of the day: